afc-afc0/Basic-Chess-Server/README.md

 # Basic-Chess-Server
 Basic Chess Server Written in C#

 Upon learning the Socket Programming in Computer Networking class.
-I wanted to apply what I learned to building an efficent online chess server in C#.
-I choose C# because in client-side I used Unity game engine to make it easier to serialize data.
-In the building process of the server I learned a lot about networking and understanding the server side.
+I wanted to apply what I learned to building an online chess server to play chess with my friends so I built this server.
+I used C# because it would be easier to serialize the data and send to Unity and deserialize.

 Project written in C# allows you and your friends play Chess
 - Uses TCP-IP connections.